nikitavoloboev/data/focusing/rules.md

 - Minimize using word _here_.
 When wanting to reference a certain URL, I don't need to mention _and you can see it here_.
 I can most likely just change the thing I want to show and wrap that in URL.
 It looks cleaner this way and saves space.
 - Use headings to separate sections of articles.
 - Use a spellchecker and lint mistakes.
+Don't say _Want to_.
+Instead say _Will_ in _Changes_.
+This applies more generally too, try be more proactive with anything I do.
+Intention counts.

 ## Git